dlapiduz/certbot-s3front/README.md

-## S3/CloudFront plugin for Let's Encrypt client
+## S3/CloudFront plugin for [Certbot](https://certbot.eff.org/) client

-Use the letsencrypt client to generate and install a certificate to be used with an AWS CloudFront distribution of an S3 bucket.
+Use the certbot client to generate and install a certificate to be used with an AWS CloudFront distribution of an S3 bucket.

 ### Before you start